w3c/svgwg/master/painting.md

 shape.
-For a simple, non-intersecting path, it is intuitively clear what region lies "inside"; however, for a more complex path, such as a path that intersects itself or where one subpath encloses another, the interpretation of "inside" is not so obvious.</p>
+For a simple, non-intersecting path, it is intuitively clear what region lies "inside"; however, for a more complex path, such as a path that intersects itself or where one subpath encloses another, the interpretation of "inside" is not so obvious.

 <p>The {{fill-rule}} property provides two options for how the
-inside of a shape is determined:</p>
+inside of a shape is determined:

 <dl>
   <dt><span class='prop-value'>nonzero</span></dt>